Dana Petersen

 Senior Researcher

-Dana Petersen evaluates the impact of health and human services programs and community-building initiatives on early education, development, and health outcomes for children and families.
-Her work focuses on projects related to the patient-centered medical home (PCMH), children’s health care services, and reduction of racial and ethnic health disparities.
+Dana Petersen evaluates the impact of health and human services programs on health and well-being outcomes.
+Her work focuses on projects related to primary care, population health, behavioral health, and linkages to community supports to help people meet their health goals.

 Expertise